Prepare for FY1 Guide by Specialty

 • Clerking patients on the acute medical take

-• Documenting on ward round and executing plan
+• Documenting on ward rounds and executing the plan

 • Discuss with/refer to other specialties